-NOTICE IS HEREBY GIVEN that a Special Meeting (the "Special Meeting") of Shareholders of J3 Learning Corporation, a Minnesota corporation ("J3"), will be held on Wednesday, July 31, 1996 at 9:00 a.m., local time, at the offices of Dorsey & Whitney LLP, counsel to J3, located at 220 South Sixth Street, Pillsbury Center South, 20th Floor, Minneapolis, MN 55402-1498.
+NOTICE IS HEREBY GIVEN that a Special Meeting (the "Special Meeting") of Shareholders of J3 Learning Corporation, a Minnesota corporation ("J3"), will be held on [], July [], 1996 at [9:00 A.M.], local time, at the offices of Dorsey & Whitney LLP, counsel to J3, located at 220 South Sixth Street, Pillsbury Center South, 20th Floor, Minneapolis, MN 55402-1498.

-At the Special Meeting, you will be asked to consider and vote upon the approval and adoption of an Agreement and Plan of Merger, dated as of March 11, 1996, as amended on May 29, 1996 and on June 25, 1996 (the "Merger Agreement"), among J3, Gartner Group, Inc., a Delaware corporation ("Gartner"), and Gartner's wholly owned subsidiary, GJ Acquisition Corporation, a Minnesota corporation ("Sub"), providing for the merger of Sub with and into J3 (the "Merger"), as described in the accompanying Prospectus/Proxy Statement.
+At the Special Meeting, you will be asked to consider and vote upon the approval and adoption of an Agreement and Plan of Merger, dated as of March 11, 1996, as amended on May 29, 1996 (the "Merger Agreement"), among J3, Gartner Group, Inc., a Delaware corporation ("Gartner"), and Gartner's wholly owned subsidiary, GJ Acquisition Corporation, a Minnesota corporation ("Sub"), providing for the merger of Sub with and into J3 (the "Merger"), as described in the accompanying Prospectus/Proxy Statement.